|Go Back: |

 - Investigate discipline and policy, resource, and service gaps in your own library or library system.

 The library has often been discussed as a democratizing institution that provides free and equal information access for the public good.
 In this rosy view, libraries level the playing field between society’s haves and have-nots, providing all people with free access to resources and education that they could not otherwise afford.
 While the library has indeed served this purpose for many and continues to do so, it’s important that this inspirational vision of libraries not lead us to ignore or dismiss the ways that libraries replicate and perpetuate many of society’s racial inequities.
+For more on this topic, see the sidebar.
 In this module, we will explore disparities in library discipline and related policies, resources, and services as they relate to BIYOC.

 You will notice here that unlike in the previous module, empirical data about racial disparities in library services and resources are scant or nonexistent.
 For that reason, much of the information we present below is based on our own work with BIYOC in school and public libraries.
 As part of this module, we will ask you to conduct some action research in your own library setting.
 You might consider publishing the results of that research online or in a professional journal to add to our understanding of these issues as a field.
 See the spotlight box in the second Explore section below for some recommendations of publications that might be interested in such a piece.